corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/serialization/serialization-default-evolution.md

 For this to work we have had to add a new constructor that allows nodes with the class at version B to create an instance from serialised form of that class from an older version, in this case version A as per our example above.
-A sensible default for the missing value is provided for instantiation of the non null property.
+A sensible default for the missing value is provided for instantiation of the non-null property.

 {{< note >}}
 The `@DeprecatedConstructorForDeserialization` annotation is important.
 It signifies to the